Hornbill-Docs/style-guide/style-guide/tips.md

 ## Minimalism
 Use the shortest way to portray an ideas in a sentence.
 For example:
-* x When you are ready to buy our product, click on the link provided below.
+* x If you're ready to purchase a new refrigerator for your organization, contact your white goods account representative.
-* ✓ To purchase, click here.
+* ✓ Ready to buy a refrigerator?
+Contact us.

 ## Review and revise
 Review your content and if you have a better way or word choice to revise it then edit it.